Find and fix writing mistakes instantly

 Let’s Get Personal

-Personal pronouns are the ones you probably think of first.
-These are words that refer to a particular subject or object: I, me, you, he, him, she, her, it, they, them, we, us.
-They come in two varieties: subject, which indicate who or what is doing an action, and object, which indicate who or what is being acted upon.
+They come in two varieties: subject, which indicates who or what is doing an action, and object, which indicates who or what is being acted upon.
+Let’s jump in.
+What is a pronoun in the following sentence?